-IP refers broadly to your business’s proprietary work, which can range from your company logo, to your brand name, to your technological innovations.
+IP refers broadly to your business’s proprietary work, which can range from your company logo, to your manufacturing processes, to your product features.

-While there are other types of IP, like design rights and right of publicity, we’re focusing on the four types relevant to high-tech industries.
+While there are other types of IP, like design rights and right of publicity, we’re focusing on the four types that are most relevant to high-tech industries.

 - Copyrights protect original works of authorship that have been fixed in a tangible medium.
 For high-tech companies, this will most likely apply to your website and any software or firmware you develop, but also to artistic works that you create like writing, music, photos, and videos.

 - Trademarks can apply to any distinctive mark (e.g., a word, phrase, sound, or symbol) that differentiates a company’s product or service.
-Well-known examples include the BMW slogan “The Ultimate Driving Machine” and the Apple logo.
+Well-known examples include the Nike slogan “Just Do It” and the Apple logo.

 - Patents give you the right to exclude others from making, selling, using or importing a particular product or service — in exchange for full public disclosure of your invention.

-- Trade secrets are formulas, processes, or other business information that derive their commercial value from being kept secret, and that a company is making reasonable effort to keep secret.
+- Trade secrets are formulas, processes, or other business information that derives its commercial value from being kept secret, and that a company is making reasonable effort to keep secret.
 One famous example: Google’s search algorithm.

-If you’re looking to protect a product or service with strong commercial potential, patents and trade secrets are the most relevant options.
+If you’re looking to protect an innovative technology product or service with strong commercial potential, patents and trade secrets are the most relevant options.

 Patents and trade secrets offer different types of protection, so choosing between the two will depend on the type of innovation you’re trying to protect.